Pho is Vietnam's national dish and just one spoonful will tell you why.

 Gather the ingredients.

-Place the beef shanks or soup bones and beef chuck in the Instant Pot and cover with water.
+Place the beef shanks or soup bones and beef chuck in a 6-quart Instant Pot and cover with water.
 Choose the highest sauté function and bring the beef to a full boil.
 Continue to boil for five minutes.
 Carefully drain the beef and discard the liquids.
-Rinse the meat and set aside.
-Boiling and rinsing the beef ensures the final broth will be clear instead of cloudy.
+Set the meat aside.
+Boiling and draining the beef ensures the final broth will be clear instead of cloudy.

 Choose the normal sauté function and add the star anise, cinnamon stick, coriander seeds, and whole cloves.
 Cook, stirring frequently to prevent burning, for about five minutes, or until the spices are toasted and aromatic.
 Alternatively, toast the spices on the stovetop over medium heat, then add them to the Instant Pot.